The Worlds Biggest (and Best!) Nail Knowledge Centre

 If the condition remains untreated, the infection can spread to surrounding soft tissue and cause severe bacterial inflammation.
 It can be easily treated and removed while it is within the nail plate.
 If the condition appears in soft tissue around the nail plate then the client should seek medical advice.

-It has long been thought that the exposure to oxygen once the coating has been removed will kill the bacteria.
+It has long been thought that exposure to oxygen once the coating has been removed will kill the bacteria.
 Recent research has shown this to be untrue.
 Some infections thrive in oxygen.
-Another reason why coatings (other than traditional nail polish) must be avoided until the infection has grown out.
+Another reason why coatings (other than traditional nail polish) must be avoided until the infection has grown out..

 Image gallery